AmirrezaMehdizadeh-5092/TodoList/README.md

 # TodoIList

-a simple todo created with html css and js
+a simple todo list created with html css and js